jitsi/jitsi-meet/doc/quick-install.md

 This guide helps you  ___host your own Jitsi server___.
 If you want to have a video conference without setting up any infrastructure, use https://meet.jit.si instead.

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
-Debian 8 (Jessie) or later, and Ubuntu 18.04 (Bionic Beaver) or later are supported out-of-the-box.
+Debian 9 (Stretch) or later, and Ubuntu 18.04 (Bionic Beaver) or later are supported out-of-the-box.

 On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
 To ensure this is enabled, run `apt-add-repository universe` at the command-line.